roybrynn/cmse822-roybrynn/docs/syllabus.md

 - Benchmark and profile the performance of serial and parallel applications
 - Develop and optimize applications using:
+  - distributed-memory message passing
   - shared-memory threading parallelism
-  - distributed-memory message passing
   - hybrid parallelism
-  - and GPU hardware
+  - accelerators (e.g., GPUs)
 - Make effective use of high-performance parallel computing architectures
 - Understand the current state of high-performance parallel computing